Chrysler Alpine: Manufacture

-The car was originally manufactured in Poissy in France, in Ryton in the United Kingdom, from 1977 in Villaverde by Barreiros, a subsidiary of Chrysler Europe in Spain, and assembled from CKD kits by Todd Motors (later Mitsubishi Motors NZ) in New Zealand between 1977 and 1984.
+The car was originally manufactured at the Poissy plant in France, at the Ryton plant in the West Midlands, United Kingdom, from 1977 in Villaverde by Barreiros, a subsidiary of Chrysler Europe in Spain, and assembled from CKD kits by Todd Motors (later Mitsubishi Motors NZ) in New Zealand between 1977 and 1984.
 It was also assembled in Colombia as Dodge Alpine between 1978 and 1982 at the Chrysler Colmotores plant in Bogotá.
 Between 1979 and 1985 the car was also built by Saab-Valmet in Uusikaupunki factory in Finland.
 Saab-Valmet was only interested in building the smaller Horizon, but Simca-Talbot would only license that car if Valmet also agreed to assemble the larger 1307.
 The Finnish-made cars gradually introduced some local changes, including the option of a diesel engine, and featured many Saab interior parts.
 The most visible Saab-parts were the seats, which began to use Saab's internal structure at the time that the Talbot name replaced Simca.
 This change also allowed for the fitment of a heated driver's seat, which was not originally available.
 Talbot did not allow Valmet to export any Finnish-built cars; they were only meant for local sales.

 In New Zealand, Chrysler, Talbot, Alpine, and 1510 badges were used on the car during its lifetime, though it was officially in price lists as an Alpine, following the UK convention.
 In 1982 the car was facelifted and renamed "Talbot SX" there.